 Almost every day of my life, I talk to people who’ve been accused of crimes and are trying to avoid conviction.
 In many cases, the person ends up hiring me, because I’m good at what I do.
+In plenty of other cases, the person has a valid reason for choosing another attorney.
 Every once in a while, however, following my free, initial consultation, I’ll get a call back from someone saying something along the lines of: My uncle has a friend who’s an attorney, and I think he’s going to help me out as a favor to the family.
 This is a terrible idea.

 When you future’s on the line, you owe it to yourself to consider your options.
 Attorneys aren’t interchangeable, and it’s important to find one that suits your specific needs.
 If you or someone you know has been charged with DUI / OVWI, call the Marc Lopez Law Firm at 317-632-3642.